 When we are depressed we are already suffering, and we also exaggerate that suffering.
 The result is that happiness seems a million miles away.
 And while minor changes could potentially bring happiness, it just doesn’t feel that way.
 It feels as though happiness is impossible.

-When you’re depressed, happiness feels impossible
+When you’re depressed, happiness feels impossible because of your perspective

 When I went through depression a few years ago I could barely get out of bed, let alone find the energy to smile.
 My mind was full of anger, hate, sadness… a whole mesh of suffering.
 And I felt completely alone.